-It is important to understand that addiction—also referred to as a substance use disorder—is a medical illness or disease, similar to the way asthma or diabetes is a medical illness or disease.1 All of these diseases, including substance use disorders, are chronic, which means they are long-lasting, and they are not “curable,” however, people can be stabilized and achieve remission of symptoms with the help of medical interventions.
-They also all have the potential for relapse, where symptoms of the disease return.
+It is important to understand that addiction—also referred to as a substance use disorder—is a medical illness or disease, similar to the way asthma or diabetes is a medical illness or disease.1 All of these diseases, including substance use disorders, are chronic, which means they are long-lasting, and they are not “curable.”
+However, people can be stabilized and achieve remission of symptoms with the help of medical interventions.
+There is also the potential for relapse, where symptoms of the disease return.

-For someone with a substance use disorder, relapse typically occurs after a person returns to substance use following a period of abstinence.1 Addiction is characterized by the uncontrollable and compulsive use of substances, despite the negative consequences that are caused by the substance use.
-Addiction affects specific parts of the brain where it affects both the brain, as well as behavior, making it difficult, and sometimes impossible, for a person to stop using a substance through willpower alone.3
+For someone with a substance use disorder, relapse typically occurs after a person returns to substance use following a period of abstinence.1 Drug and alcohol addiction is characterized by the uncontrollable and compulsive use of substances, despite the negative consequences that are caused by substance use.
+Addiction affects specific parts of the brain as well as behavior, making it difficult, and sometimes impossible, for a person to stop using a substance through willpower alone.3

-Medication for treating addiction can help people’s brains return to a normal state of functioning and relieve cravings.3 The Food and Drug Administration (FDA) has currently approved medications to treat substance use disorders that involve either alcohol or opioids.2
+Medication for treating drug and alcohol addiction can help people’s brains return to a normal state of functioning and relieve cravings.3 The Food and Drug Administration (FDA) has currently approved medications to treat substance use disorders that involve either alcohol or opioids.2

-The medications used for addiction treatment are also sometimes referred to as “medication-assisted treatment,” or MAT.2 However, the use of these medications to treat opioid use disorders and alcohol use disorders has become such a key component of modern addiction treatment, that the term “assisted” is really no longer appropriate.
-Studies have shown that using medications to treat opioid use disorder has superior outcomes than no treatment as well as other forms of treatment that do not involve medications.4 The use of medications for opioid use disorders is now considered to be the clinical standard of care.4
+The medications used for addiction treatment are also sometimes referred to as “medication-assisted treatment,” or MAT.2 However, the use of these medications to treat opioid use disorders and alcohol use disorders has become such a key component of modern addiction treatment that the term “assisted” is really no longer appropriate.
+Studies have shown that using medications to treat opioid use disorder has superior outcomes than no treatment, as well as in comparison to other forms of treatment that do not involve medications.4 The use of medications for opioid use disorders is now considered to be the clinical standard of care.4

-At this time, there are no FDA-approved medications to treat other types of addiction, including methamphetamine, cocaine, or marijuana; however, researchers continue to work on developing new medications for these debilitating disorders.3
+At this time, there are no FDA-approved medications to treat other types of addiction, including addictions to methamphetamine, cocaine, and marijuana; however, researchers continue to work on developing new medications for these debilitating disorders.3

-Acamprosate acts by correcting the imbalance of the glutamatergic and GABAergic systems that are affected by chronic alcohol use.6 Acamprosate does have some side effects that are typically mild, the most common being diarrhea (which may persist), but also can include headaches, insomnia, changes in sex drive, weakness, anxiety, nausea, stomach cramps, and, in very rare cases, suicidal thoughts.5 Overall, however, it is considered safe and with no potential for abuse and virtually no risk of overdose.5
+Acamprosate acts by correcting the imbalance of the glutamatergic and GABAergic systems that are affected by chronic alcohol use.6 Acamprosate does have some side effects that are typically mild, the most common being diarrhea (which may persist), but these also can include headaches, insomnia, changes in sex drive, weakness, anxiety, nausea, stomach cramps, and, in very rare cases, suicidal thoughts.5 Overall, however, this drug is considered safe, with no potential for abuse and virtually no risk of overdose.5

-Buprenorphine is generally safe but has some common side effects that can include constipation, vomiting, excessive sweating, insomnia, and blurred vision.4 The drug does have some potential for misuse, but this is more likely in people who do not have an opioid dependency.8 Naloxone is combined with buprenorphine in some formulations, like Suboxone.
-Naloxone is a drug that blocks opioids from opioid receptors in the body, and when formulated with buprenorphine, reduces the likelihood of injected misuse.4
+Buprenorphine is generally safe, but it has some common side effects, which can include constipation, vomiting, excessive sweating, insomnia, and blurred vision.4 The drug does have some potential for misuse, but this is more likely in people who do not have an opioid dependency.8 Naloxone is combined with buprenorphine in some formulations, like in the case of Suboxone.
+Naloxone is a drug that blocks opioids from opioid receptors in the body and, when formulated with buprenorphine, reduces the likelihood of injected drug misuse.4

-Disulfiram can be prescribed by doctors in many settings, with strong evidence supporting supervised administration (by a doctor, pharmacist, or even a family member) to ensure compliance with taking it as one key component of an alcohol use disorder treatment plan.9
+Disulfiram can be prescribed by doctors in many settings, with strong evidence supporting that supervised administration (by a doctor, pharmacist, or even a family member) to ensure compliance with taking it is a key component of an alcohol use disorder treatment plan.9

-Unlike buprenorphine, methadone is only available at certain licensed treatment programs and the acute inpatient hospital setting, and its use is closely regulated.10 At first, people must visit the treatment site daily to be given their dose of methadone.
-As an individual shows progress in the treatment program, they may be allowed to take home doses of methadone to use in-between visits.10 Part of the reason for the close monitoring is that methadone can be diverted and used, and supervised administration ensures patient compliance and safety.10
+Unlike buprenorphine, methadone is only available at certain licensed treatment programs and acute inpatient hospital settings, and its use is closely regulated.10 At first, people must visit the treatment site daily to be given their dose of methadone.
+As an individual shows progress in the treatment program, they may be allowed to take home doses of methadone to use in between visits.10 Part of the reason for the close monitoring is that methadone can be diverted and used, and supervised administration ensures patient compliance and safety.10

-Common side effects of methadone can include constipation, sweating, dizziness, sedation, nausea, and vomiting.4
+Common methadone side effects can include constipation, sweating, dizziness, sedation, nausea, and vomiting.4

-Naloxone is an FDA-approved medication to treat opioid overdoses and is marketed under the brand names Narcan and Kloxxado.4,11 Naloxone is an opioid antagonist, which means it binds to the opioid receptors resulting in the displacement and blocking of other opioids from attaching to the receptors.
-This both reverses and blocks the effects of other opioids in the person’s system.11 Naloxone can be administered as a nasal spray or by injection and is available by prescription or without a prescription at the pharmacy counter in most states.11
+Naloxone is an FDA-approved medication to treat opioid overdoses and is marketed under the brand names Narcan and Kloxxado.4,11 Naloxone is an opioid antagonist, which means it binds to opioid receptors, resulting in the displacement and blocking of other opioids from attaching to the receptors.
+This both reverses and blocks the effects of other opioids in a person’s system.11 Naloxone can be administered as a nasal spray or by injection and is available by prescription or without a prescription at the pharmacy counter in most states.11

-Allergic reactions to naloxone can occur but are rare, but the majority of side effects result from it blocking opioid receptors, immediately putting someone physiologically dependent on opioids into withdrawal.11 This means a person will experience typical symptoms of opioid withdrawal such as nausea, vomiting, diarrhea, sweating, body aches, fever, chills, irritability, or anxiousness.11
+Allergic reactions to naloxone can occur but are rare.
+The majority of side effects result from it blocking opioid receptors, immediately putting someone physiologically dependent on opioids into withdrawal.11 This means a person will experience typical symptoms of opioid withdrawal, such as nausea, vomiting, diarrhea, sweating, body aches, fever, chills, irritability, or anxiousness.11

 Naltrexone is another FDA-approved medication that can treat both opioid use disorders and alcohol use disorders.12 The pill form is prescribed only for alcohol use disorders, whereas the injection can be used to treat either type of substance use disorder.12

-Naltrexone blocks the effects of opioids so that if a person uses opioids while taking it, they will not feel any of the usual sensations of euphoria from opioids, thus it has no abuse potential and can be prescribed by any physician.12 It can result in decreased opioid cravings, and also dull the cravings and effects of alcohol.4, 12 The side effects of naltrexone can include nausea, injection site reactions/pain, dizziness, abdominal pain, insomnia, hepatic enzyme abnormalities, nasopharyngitis, and drowsiness.4
+Naltrexone blocks the effects of opioids so that if a person uses opioids while taking it, they will not feel any of the usual sensations of euphoria from opioids.
+It therefore has no abuse potential and can be prescribed by any physician.12 It can result in decreased opioid cravings, as well as dulling cravings for and the effects of alcohol.4, 12 Naltrexone side effects can include nausea, injection site reactions/pain, dizziness, abdominal pain, insomnia, hepatic enzyme abnormalities, nasopharyngitis, and drowsiness.4.

-There are numerous benefits of medications for addiction treatment that include:3
+There are numerous benefits of medications for addiction treatment, which include:3

 - Making people more open and receptive to behavioral treatment.